The World Health organisation has announced that CBD – the relaxant in cannabis used for medical marijuana – poses no health risks.

 After months and years of speculation regarding the side effects to using cannbidiol (CBD), the WHO declared that the component is a conducive treatment for epilepsy and palliative care.

 The WHO is scheduled to undergo a more expansive review of cannabis in 2018.

 There is increased interest from Member States in the use of cannabis for medical indications including for palliative care.

 Responding to that interest and increase in use, WHO has in recent years gathered more robust scientific evidence on therapeutic use and side effects of cannabis and cannabis components.

+To that end, the ECDD did an initial review of a cannabis compound called cannabidiol (CBD).
 Recent evidence from animal and human studies shows that its use could have some therapeutic value for seizures due to epilepsy and related conditions.

 Raul Elizalde, the Mexican father who spearheaded the the Mexican government to legalise medical marijuana so his daughter Grace could help treat the hundreds of seizures she suffered every day, was overjoyed at the news.